mitogen-hq/mitogen/docs/howitworks.rst

 process.

-After fork, the parent half overwrites its ``stdin`` with the read end of the pipe, and the child half begins reading the ``zlib``-compressed payload supplied on ``stdin`` by the econtext master, and writing the decompressed result to the write-end of the UNIX pipe.
+After fork, the parent half overwrites its ``stdin`` with the read end of the pipe, and the child half begins reading the :py:mod:`zlib`-compressed payload supplied on ``stdin`` by the econtext master, and writing the decompressed result to the write-end of the UNIX pipe.

 To allow recovery of ``stdin`` for reuse by the bootstrapped process for master<->slave communication, it is necessary for the first stage to avoid closing ``stdin`` or reading from it until until EOF.
-Therefore, the master sends the zlib-compressed payload prefixed with an integer size, allowing reading by the first stage of exactly the required bytes.
+Therefore, the master sends the :py:mod:`zlib`-compressed payload prefixed with an integer size, allowing reading by the first stage of exactly the required bytes.

 Configuring argv[0]